deto/Snakemake_Tutorial/Tutorial.md

 ![My DAG](images/my_workflow.svg)

+You can also run Snakemake with the `--gui` flag and you'll get a GUI you can connect to with a web browser to monitor jobs in realtime.

 **Report**

 Lastly you can decorate outputs with the `report(...)` option to automatically embed plots/tables into an HTML report after running your workflow.

-You can also run Snakemake with the `--gui` flag and you'll get a GUI you can connect to with a web browser to monitor jobs in realtime.
+An example (from the Snakemake documentation) can be found [here](https://snakemake.readthedocs.io/en/stable/_downloads/0d83162f139097dbe44946d6637389bc/report.html)